 While there is no definitive roadmap yet for the v3.0 release, our hope is that you will give Torch a look and join us in contributing to its future success.

-PS: Do you have a react project in the pipeline?
-Check out our elixir development services to learn more about our development engagements.
+PS: Do you have an Elixir project in the pipeline?
+Check out our Elixir development services to learn more about our development engagements.